The National Response Framework Quizlet

 • Establishing mutual aid agreements: Creating agreements with other agencies to share resources during emergencies.

-Efficient planning and resource management are essential for ensuring a timely and effective response.
+Efficient planning and resource management are essential for ensuring a timely and effective response That's the part that actually makes a difference..

 The Practical Application of the National Response Framework